LIST-LUXEMBOURG/vnc2024-traces/README.md

 # Data traces
 The current repository contains real data traces from LiDAR (Robosense Helios 16) and Camera (Logitech C920 HD PRO) sensors which can be used to calibrate the Time-Sensitive Networking (TSN) simulation models.
 In particular, they serve as input for the simulation models presented in the paper "Cross-Validating Open Source In-Vehicle TSN Simulation Models with COTS Hardware Testebed", accepted for publication in the IEEE Vehicular Networking Conference (VNC 2024).

-# License
-© [2024] Luxembourg Institute of Science and Technology.
-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 ## Description
 ### PCAP files
 Files containing a detailed network packet data.